Tight hips? These hip mobility exercises will help you loosen up.

 How It’s Done

-- Press front knee down so it doesn’t lift up during the movement.
+- Press your front knee down so it doesn’t lift up during the movement.

 - Post up onto the big toe of your back foot.